RRGrania/NLP_ITI/README.md

 ##  Repository Structure

 - `labs/`: Hands-on NLP lab notebooks and experiments.
-- `paper_notes.md`: Summary and key takeaways from the "Efficient Estimation of Word Representations in Vector Space" (Word2Vec) paper.
+- `paper_notes.md`: Summary and key takeaways from the paper.
 - `requirements.txt`: List of required packages to run the labs smoothly.

 ## Contents